EU to add new requirement for Kiwi visitors in 2023

 Large changes in visa or entry policy present ample opportunity to scam unknowing travellers.

-After the US implemented a Visa Wavier Programme called ESTA, Kiwis were reportedly scammed into paying ten times the actual cost for an application by deceptively convincing copycat websites.
+After the US implemented a Visa Waiver Programme called ESTA, Kiwis were reportedly scammed into paying ten times the actual cost for an application by deceptively convincing copycat websites.

 Under "Importance Notice" the offical EU website states "the date from which travellers will be able to apply will be published on this web site."